dkerr64/homebridge-yolink/README.md

 The YoLink devices for controlling garage doors are supported as a Homebridge/HomeKit switch.
 These are momentarily activated devices (activate and then immediately deactivate) and are represented in Homebridge/HomeKit by the switch turning on and then turning off one second later.

 You can pair these devices with a Door Sensor and the combination appears in Homebridge/HomeKit as a Garage Door accessory.
 The individual devices are removed from Homebridge/HomeKit.
 Door states of open and closed are supported but there is no support to report obstructions or a door stopped in either a fully open or fully closed position.

+When you open or close a garage door its status is set to 'opening' or 'closing' until the sensor reports that it is complete.
+You can set a timeout after which the door state is reset to either 'open' or 'closed' depending on last reported state from the sensor.
+Defaults to 45 seconds but you can change this with the *timeout* setting to value between 10 and 120 seconds.

 ### Unsupported Devices